 You have identified any other academic or extracurricular opportunities that UChicago and the area will provide you with.

 Again, this essay isn’t just about UChicago.
 It’s also about you.
 Make sure you’re relating what you want to do at UChicago to your past experiences—that the professors and courses that interest you will help you build on your most impressive achievements.

 Question 2: Extended Essay (Required; Choose one)

 Let me preface my discussion of these different questions with a few remarks.
-Every year, UChicago does a fabulous job at providing its applicants with remarkably creative prompts.
+Every year, UChicago does a fabulous job of providing its applicants with remarkably creative prompts.
 One of the effects of their selection of quirky questions is that it is extremely difficult to provide general guidance on how to respond.
 In other words, they’ve done a great job ensuring that your responses must be authentic and spontaneous.
 My number one recommendation here is to approach these like puzzles.
 Give them some thought.
-But, if nothing occurs to you after a few minutes of meditation, move onto the next question.
-Do not force any one prompt.
+But, if nothing occurs to you after a few minutes of meditation, move on to the next question.

 Essay Option 1